Andrew Miller (baseball): St. Louis Cardinals

 On December 21, 2018, Miller agreed to a two-year, $25 million contract with the St. Louis Cardinals with a vesting option for 2021.
-Miller finished the 2019 regular season with a 5-6 record and a 4.45 ERA, striking out 70 batters over 54 2/3 relief innings.
+Miller finished the 2019 regular season with a 5–6 record and a 4.45 ERA, striking out 70 batters over 54 2/3 relief innings.
 His vesting option was applied for the 2021 season.
 He finished the 2020 season with a 2.77 ERA with 16 strikeouts in 13.0 innings of work.

-On March 24, 2022, Miller announced his retirement.

 International career

 As a participant for the United States national baseball team in the 2017 World Baseball Classic, Miller gave up home runs to Nelson Cruz and Starling Marte of the Dominican Republic in Team USA's first loss of the tournament.
-Miller earned the first major International Championship of his baseball career when Team USA defeated Puerto Rico 8−0 in the final on March 22, 2017.
+Miller earned the first major international championship of his baseball career when Team USA defeated Puerto Rico 8−0 in the final on March 22, 2017.

+Post-playing career

+On March 24, 2022, Miller announced his retirement.
+He was named Special Assistant, Strategic Initiatives with the Major League Baseball Players Association (MLBPA) on July 1, 2024.